EnduranceCode/JavaCourseraDuke/README.md

 #### Assignment: Parsing Weather Data

 The code written for the assignment *Parsing Weather Data* is stored in the branch [course1/week3/assignment-parsing-weather-data](https://github.com/EnduranceCode/JavaCourseraDuke/tree/course1/week3/assignment-parsing-weather-data).

+### Week 4 - Mini Project: Baby Names

+The code written for the mini project *Baby Names* is stored in the branch [course1/week4/project-baby-names](https://github.com/EnduranceCode/JavaCourseraDuke/tree/course1/week4/project-baby-names).

+For this mini project, it's provided data on baby names from the United States and it's necessary to write code to answer questions about given data.
+The data files give information on the first names of people born in a particular year.
+There is data from 1880 through 2014 on both boys and girls names.
+The data is stored in the folder `src/data`.